dkristensen/dkristensen/README.md

 # Hi there!
 My name is Drew Kristensen!

-### I'm Research and Development Engineer working at Heartdub and living in Seattle, Washington!
+### I'm the co-founder and CTO of [2nd Chair](https://2ndchair.ai)!
-- :pencil: I'm currently working on building a MERN stack website as well as investigating a novel regularization tehcnique for neural networks!
+- :pencil: I'm currently working on building out capabilties for 2nd Chair's AI, David, to make them the most helpful legal assistant attorneys and law school students could have!
 - :brain: I’m interested in Reinforcement Learning specifically, and Machine Learning more generally!
-- :seedling: I’m currently learning MERN stack development and anything to do with Reinforcement Learning that I can find!
+- :seedling: I've learned a ton about NLP - especially LLMs - in the last year and a half from work, and love staying up to date on advanced methods surrounding information retrieval and agentic orchestration.
 - :mag: I’m working on so many things right now its hard to keep straight, but the comonality is I'm doing a lot of learning!
 - :zap: Fun fact about me: I love both playing and watching hockey (even if I still can't stand up well on skates :sweat_smile:).
-Also I'm still a total novice, but I love keeping all my indoor houseplants!
+My two favorite teams are the Montreal Canadiens and the Seattle Kraken - so if you know anything about the NHL, you'll know I *really* know how to pick painful teams to root for :see_no_evil:

 ### Links to me: